 TAN Excel Function is an inbuilt function categorized as Math/Trig function, which returns the Tangent of an angle.
 The formula for TAN always returns a numeric value.

 In trigonometry, a Tangent of an angle is equivalent to the ratio of the perpendicular to the base of a right-angled triangle.

 Therefore, TAN Θ = a/b

 Below is the formula for TAN in Excel.

 Where number is an argument passed to the function in radians.

-To convert an angle into radians either use the RADIANS function or convert the angle into radians by a mathematical relation
+To convert an angle into radians, either uses the RADIANS function or convert the angle into radians by a mathematical relation

 Radian = angle degree * (π/180)

 π in Excel is represented by a function PI()

 Calculating TAN Value using TAN and RADIANS Function